elopio/docs/source/includes/_transactionAPI.md

 ### The `tx` Object

 The `tx` object must contain a `to` property, which is the Ethereum address of the contract containing the transaction function, as a 20-byte hexadecimal string.
 This allows augur.js to know which contract to run the transaction on.
-A `gas` property must also be specified for Transaction API functions (though this should not be specified for Call API functions).
+A `gas` property can also be specified for Transaction API functions (though this should not be specified for Call API functions).
 The `gas` property represents the gas limit to use when executing the transaction.
+The `gasPrice` property represents the gas price (in attoETH, or wei) to use.
 For Transaction API functions that have the `payable` modifier in Augur's Solidity smart contracts, a `value` property must also be specified, which is the amount of [attoETH](#atto-prefix) to send to the function.
 Some of the Transaction API functions can either be made as a call (which will return a cached value and not use gas) or as a transaction (which will calculate the value and use gas to do so).
 By default, augur.js will call these functions as transactions, but they can be made as calls instead by specifying the `send` property as `false`.

 The other properties that can be specified in the `tx` object are discussed in the [Using Transact Directly](#using-transact-directly) section.